-USB 2.0 is an old standard and should be avoided if you’re doing anything but making infrequent small file transfers, as it only reaches 480Mbps.
+USB 2.0 is an old standard, and if you’re doing anything but making infrequent small file transfers, avoid it — its max transfer speed only reaches 480Mbps.
 The port is typically not color-coded on PCs.

 USB connections beyond 2.0 can get somewhat confusing.
 You may see specifications listed as USB 3.0, USB 3.1 Gen1, or USB 3.2 Gen1.
 All three are essentially the same, providing speeds of up to 5Gbps and typically color-coded blue.
-Meanwhile, USB 3.1 Gen2 and USB 3.2 Gen2 are also the same, color-coded in red and serving up 10Gbps transfers.
+Meanwhile, USB 3.1 Gen2 and USB 3.2 Gen2 are also the same, color-coded in red, and offer 10Gbps transfers.

 The fastest, USB 3.2, or 3.2 2×2, offers up to 20Gbps.

 USB-A is the most common (read: old school) connector type, featuring a rectangular box and a this-side-up-only connection.
-USB-C is newer, smaller, and more rounded offering a reversible connector.
-Piggybacking this port is the DisplayPort protocol for video output and.
-Some connectors use the USB-C port type, but operate the Thunderbolt 3 protocol with up to 40Gbps in transfer speed.
+USB-C is newer, smaller, and more rounded, offering a reversible connector.
+Piggybacking this port is the DisplayPort protocol for video output.
+Some connectors use the USB-C port type but operate the Thunderbolt 3 protocol with up to 40Gbps in transfer speed.